brianwskim/academic-page/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate with a background of musculoskeletal physiotherapy based in Australia.
-In 2023, I embarked on thais journey to better understand advances in musculoskeletal imaging.
-With a group of researchers from around the globe, I have learnt to develop new MRI analysis tools and am excited to collaborate with anyone with the same passion as I have.
+I am a PhD candidate with a focus on musculoskeletal imaging and computer vision.
+Originally a physiotherapist, I have since (purposefully) stumbled upon academia and become obsessed with the scientific method.
+What more could anyone ask for?

 ------
 # Affiliations